My Competition in the Primary and General Elections

 Ryerse was a pastor in his professional life.
 He grew up in a fundamentalist church and worked for ten years in a fundamentalist church.

-He admits that he felt dishonest the whole ten years, but stuck with it because it was his living.
+He says that he felt dishonest the whole ten years, but stuck with it because it was his living.

 He left that church, moved to Arkansas, and founded his own church, Vintage Fellowship in Fayetteville, which closed during the Covid crisis.